Chocolate Chip Cookies

 Servings: 12

 • Cream together your butter and sugar, until light and fluffy.
-Add your golden syrup & vanilla, and stir through until combined.
+Add your golden syrup & vanilla, and stir until combined.

 • Add your chocolate chips and stir through, before sifting in the flour & bicarbonate of soda.
 Mix until combined (you may need to use your hands to bring the dough together).